 If you’re in the food industry, giving away samples is crucial.
 It’s what most people love most about these types of trade shows.
 Especially if you have a unique product that’s difficult to describe, it’s easier to promote your product when people can taste it on the spot.
 More often than not, consumers go back to their tried and true products.
 From food and beverage to beauty and health, people are loyal.
 But give them the chance to try your product out – make them fall in love – land a new customer.
 We can’t speak more highly about the impact of this trade show booth idea.

 Let’s jump back to the Halloween analogy.
 Can you remember which house was your favourite to visit as a child?
 Maybe it was the house that enclosed their walkway into a haunted path or the house with the smoke machine.
 Either way, it was the visuals that caught your attention.
-The same can be done with your trade show booth.
-When designing visuals, keep the messaging simple and clear, prioritize visuals over text and use your brand colours.
+The same can be done to make sure your trade show booth stands out from other trade show booths.
+When designing event marketing visuals, keep the messaging simple and clear, prioritize visuals over text and use your brand colours.
 Humans are simple – they are attracted to bright and shiny things and people 🙂 The design of your booth should be aligned with your brand image – but keep in mind what is attractive to customers to bring as many of them in as possible.

 “I’m just on my way to hear the guest speaker”.
 Trade shows can be packed with speakers, lectures and workshops.
 Attendees only have a limited amount of time to browse the floor.
 If someone is eager to cut the conversation, hand them one of your company cards, a brochure or a magazine (pending what you have accessible).
 If you don’t have time to get into detail about your products, at least they leave with some information about your company.
 Who knows – they may send you an e-mail later.
 Alternately, you can take their business card for a draw – so you can follow up with them later.
 This may not be ideal for some brands, but for service based businesses, this could be the butter to your bread!

 Whether you have an instant Polaroid print out or send the photos by e-mail, guests always enjoy taking photos.
 Use this opportunity to include a branded backdrop, banners, flags, props and/or decor.
 If you’re hosting at a corporate trade show, an effective idea to attract guests is to give them VALUE.
-Set up a LinkedIn photo shoot so guests can have an updated professional head shot taken for their profile.
+Set up a LinkedIn photo shoot so guests can have an updated professional headshot taken for their profile.
 You’ll see a line up all day long – and you’ll get their info to send them the photo!
 For more fun trade shows, like the Gourmet Food & Wine Expo, you could incorporate the same photo booth – but with fun props to dress up.
 For these photos, you could include your company branding so each photo shared digitally reaches even MORE people.
-How great is that?
+How great is that trade show booth idea?

 Purchasing prime real estate at a trade show can get pricey.
 Even if you’re not front and centre, make sure you consider the layout of your booth.
 What do people see when they first approach you?
 How are they entering?
 From the front or the side?
 Will they be walking past or through your booth?
 By considering foot traffic patterns, you’ll be able to place the components of your booth strategically.
 This is especially important if you have a corner booth – or a booth so large people can enter from all sides.